 Your goal here is to understand your customers well.
 To know:

 - also what they dislike,

-- and what is motivating them to make an order with you?
+- and what motivates them to make an order with you?

 You will be able to use this information as your sales feature on your online portal.
-A perfect product is self-explanatory of its services and is able to guide its customer through user journey seamlessly.
+A perfect product is self-explanatory in its services and is able to guide its customer through the user journey seamlessly.

 Early days are super exciting, and we are eager to decide if our decision to start the startup idea is correct or not.
 Rightfully so, but money is not the thing that defines success.